TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Major/UpgradeCore.rst

 ..  note::
     With TYPO3 v12 the `typo3/cms-recordlist` package was merged into
     `typo3/cms-backend`.
+With TYPO3 v13 the `typo3/cms-t3editor` package was
-Therefore, remove the `typo3/cms-recordlist` from your :file:`composer.json` file before upgrading:
+    merged into `typo3/cms-backend`.
+Therefore, if you have one of them installed, remove them in your :file:`composer.json` file before upgrading:

     ..  code-block:: bash

         composer remove "typo3/cms-recordlist"
+        composer remove "typo3/cms-t3editor"

 Assuming that the packages below are installed locally, the following example would upgrade each of them to version 12.4.